Rotwang9000/chesstris/README.md

 Shaktris is a multiplayer prototype that fuses elements of chess and Tetris on a dynamically expanding 2D board rendered in 3D.
 In this game, each player is assigned a unique "home zone" (an 8×2 area randomly placed, although within 8 to 12 squares of another home zone) where their chess pieces reside.
 Tetromino pieces fall from the sky (along the Z‑axis) and stick to the board only if at least one block lands adjacent to an existing cell.
 The chess pieces can then use this as part of the board.
 So they need to build up the board towards their opponent to be able to move pieces into a place where they can attack.
 Full rows (any 8 in a line) are cleared, including any pieces on them, except for cells in a "safe" home zone that still has at least one piece.
 To encourage movement and clear abandoned zones, empty home zones degrade over time.

+## Recent Rendering Improvements

+The game's 3D renderer has been significantly improved with the following features:

+1. **Proper Home Islands**: The game now correctly renders an 8×2 home zone area with a full set of chess pieces arranged in standard chess formation.

+2. **Skybox and Atmospheric Effects**: A gradient blue skybox provides depth to the scene, along with decorative cloud elements that enhance the visual appeal.

+3. **Falling Tetromino Pieces**: Tetromino pieces now fall from the sky and can be seen descending onto the board, providing visual feedback on game mechanics.

+4. **Improved Textures**: Enhanced textures for board cells, home zones, and general surfaces with proper texturing and lighting.

+5. **Camera Controls**: Added camera control functions (resetCamera, topView, sideView) for easier navigation of the 3D scene.

+6. **Visual Debug Tools**: Coordinate labels, wireframe outlines, and other visual aids assist during development and testing.

+7. **Fallback Mechanisms**: Placeholder textures are automatically generated if image files are missing, ensuring visual consistency.

+To test these rendering improvements, open the `/test.html` page, which provides a controlled environment with:
+- A proper home zone with standard chess pieces
+- A pathway of cells extending outward
+- Falling tetromino pieces
+- The skybox and clouds backdrop
+- Camera control buttons for different viewing angles

 ## Core Gameplay Mechanics

 - **Tetris Piece Connectivity Rules:**